daviden1013/Data-Challenge/README.md

 # Data-Challenge
 My code and explanations on the challenge.
+The complete code is available in bingo.py

 ## Evaluation
 We first develop the class "Game" based on the rules to evaluate the Bingo charts.
 For a given chart, when Game.play() is called, it returns the average number of dice rolls it takes a reach a Bingo out of n trials.
 For example: